YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 When a $ZMAXTPTIME expires, YottaDB executes the $ETRAP/$ZTRAP exception handler currently in effect.

 .. note::
    Negative values of $ZMAXTPTIME are also treated as "no timeout".
-Timeouts apply only to the outermost transaction, that is, $ZMAXTPTIME has no effect when TSTART is nested within another transaction.
+Timeouts apply to the outermost transaction, that is, when transactions are nested and a timeout specified by $ZMAXTPTIME occurs, nested transactions are all rolled back to the outermost transaction.

 Example:

 .. code-block:: none

    Test;testing TP timeouts
     set $ZMAXTPTIME=6,^X=0,^Y=0,^Z=0
-     write "Start with $ZMAXTPTIME=",$ZMAXTPTIME,":",!
+    write "Start with $ZMAXTPTIME=",$ZMAXTPTIME,":"
     for sleep=3:2:9 do
     . set retlvl=$zlevel
     . do longtran;ztrap on longtran
-     ;continues execution
+    . ;continues execution
-     ;on next line
+    . ;on next line
-     . write "(^X,^Y)=(",^X,",",^Y,")",!
     write !,"Done TP Timeout test.",!
     quit
    longtran ;I/O in TP doesn't get rolled back
     set $etrap=" goto err"
-     tstart ():serial
+    tstart
     set ^X=1+^X
     write !,"^X=",^X,",will set ^Y to ",sleep
     write " in ",sleep," seconds..."
     hang sleep
     set ^Y=sleep
     write "^Y=",^Y
     tcommit
-     write "...committed.",!
+    write "...committed."
     quit
    err;
     write !,"In $ETRAP handler.
+Error was:"
-Error was: " write !," ",$zstatus
+    write !," ",$zstatus
     if $TLEVEL do ;test allows handler use outside of TP . trollback
     . write "Rolled back transaction."
-     write !
     set $ecode=""
     zgoto retlvl

 Results: